ian-1/property-setter/README.md

 So I can choose which Repair Job to close\
 I want to be able to specify which Repair Job to close using a unique code

+---

+As a Property Manager\
+So I can keep information I have enterred\
+I want to be able to save data inputted into Property-Setter

 ## Domain Model ##

 |Property Manager|